Non-Carnegie Libraries of Illinois, A - F,

 The post card is another one of those 'C.T.
 Photo-Finish' jobs.

 The 1923 building really looks like a late Carnegie, but is not.
-I don't know if it's still in use.
+It appears to have been replaced.

 Built in 1915 on land donated by David Filger.
 Its architecture resembles that of the